Learn / Guides / Customer journey mapping (CJM) guide

 Every company, no matter its size or niche, can benefit from mapping the customer journey.
 Customer journey mapping is particularly useful for giving startups and SMEs a competitive edge.

-By aligning yourself more closely with your customers, any company will be better positioned to give people what they want and differentiate themselves from the competition.
+Aligning yourself more closely with your customers by getting to know and understand their needs and blockers will allow your company to give customers exactly what they want and differentiate you from the competition.

 What are the challenges of customer journey mapping?